 The official currency of Greece is the euro (€).

-When you work with Zicasso, a travel specialist will help you plan your entire trip, with our favorite Greece Vacations & Tours sharing ideas of what is possible for your vacation.
+When you work with Zicasso, a travel specialist will help you plan your entire trip, with our favorite Greece vacations and exclusive luxury Greece vacations sharing ideas of what is possible for your vacation.

 Our experts will help you plan every aspect of your trip, from organizing your transfers and tours to booking your accommodations.
 In addition, they will be available to you on vacation to ease travel stress and ensure you have a sensational stay.

-Whether you wish to learn how to master Mediterranean cuisine, sail between islands, or step into the myths of a Greek labyrinth, you can find the right inspiration for your trip with sample itineraries from our Greece Vacations & Tours.
+Whether you wish to learn how to master Mediterranean cuisine, sail between islands, or step into the myths of a Greek labyrinth, you can find the right inspiration for your trip with sample itineraries from our Greece vacations.